If you are new to the ketogenic diet, you might experience headache, brain fog or might find it hard to concentrate.

 Don’t bother with store-bought electrolyte beverages, as many of these are typically loaded with simple sugars.
 Instead, make your own with water, sea salt, and lemon juice.

-You might also want to drink some bone broth to keep your electrolyte levels up.
+You might also want to drink bone broth to keep your electrolyte levels up.

 Bone broth is a simple and tasty way to add more water and electrolytes to your diet.
 You can also season your food with more salt to help make sure you’re giving your body an optimal balance of electrolytes to reduce keto flu-like symptoms.